Defacto2/df2/README.md

 ![Go](https://github.com/Defacto2/df2/workflows/Go/badge.svg)

 df2 is a command-line tool for managing plus optimising the files and database of defacto2.net.
 It is broken down into multiple parts.

-**apis** Batch data synchronization with remote Demozoo and Pouet APIs.

-**approve** all validated file records that are ready to go live.

-**clean** discover and remove orphan files that exist on the server but have no matching database entries.

-**config** adjust the default settings for this `df2` tool.

-**demozoo** interacts with the [Demozoo.org API](http://demozoo.org/api/v1/) to synchronise data and fetch linked download files.

-**fix** malformed data and generates missing assets from distinct sources.

-**lookup** a website record URL by its database ID or UUID.

-**new** checks Demozoo and _#releaseproof_ submissions, fetches downloads, generate previews and repairs any malformed data.

-**output** generates webpages for groups, peoples and the site map.

-**proof** automates the parsing of files tagged as _#releaseproof_.

-**shrink** moves old SQL backups and incoming uploads to the user home directory ready for download and removal.

 ```
 The tool to optimise and manage defacto2.net